skynet2/firefly-iii-privatbank-importer/README.md

 Forward Privat notifications to Importer group.

 ## Default Bot Commands
+### /commit - Commit all pending transactions to Firefly III.
+This command processes and imports all pending transactions.
+### /stat - Display the current status of the importer.
+This command shows the number of pending transactions.
 ### /dry - Perform a dry run.
 This command processes all pending messages without committing the transactions to Firefly III.
-### /commit - Commit all pending transactions to Firefly III.
-This command processes and imports all pending transactions.
+### /errors - Display the current errors.
+This command shows the number of errors that occurred during the import process.
+### /duplicates - Display the current duplicates.
+This command shows the number of duplicate transactions that were detected.
 ### /clear - Clear all pending transactions.
 Use this command to remove any messages that you do not want to import.